OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 By default NPCs will be given a random default item set similar to their vanilla counterpart.
 If you would like the NPC to have no items, armor, or attacks set ``giveDefaultItems`` to false.
 (Khordus - This is how you make Candy)

+### UpdateStyle (Equipment Randomization)

+By default NPCs will be randomized when spawned and each time they are updated if certain fields are excluded from the yaml file.
+If you do not want the equipment to refresh or randomize when updating set ``updateStyle`` to false.
+This is useful if you make changes to your NPCs after placing them, but need to change their quests or store items later.

+Read more about styling below.

 ### TrueDeath

 Set ``trueDeath`` to true to have the NPC die when defeated, causing it to never respawn.
 By default all NPCs wil respawn in the same location they were initially spawned.